Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 Import Facebook donations to your donor database, noting that they gave to your Facebook fundraiser campaign.
 Even if you only have the donor’s name and not their email address, you should track them in your database in case they make another donation through another channel.

 The success of Facebook fundraising, like any crowdfunding campaign, depends on the strength of your network.
 If you already have a large number of Facebook followers, you can maximize this strategy to deliver big.
-If you are in the early stages of building your Facebook presence, incorporating the platform’s fundraising tools will enable you to center your strategy on converting followers to donors.
+If you’re in the early stages of building your Facebook presence, incorporating the platform’s fundraising tools will enable you to center your strategy on converting followers to donors.

-$5 Friday Fundraiser
+Conducting a $5 Friday Fundraiser

 Anyone who knows me knows how much I love the $5 Friday fundraiser!